Pao cai: Production

 The production of homemade Sichuan pao cai utilizes specially designed jars.
 The top of the jar is surrounded by an eave-like circle notch and the lid is upside down like a bowl at the top of the jar.
 The notch is filled with water to seal the jar and create an anaerobic environment for lactic acid bacteria.
 The gas produced by microbes during the process of fermentation inside the jar can escape the jar through dissolving in the water.
 Many local families in Sichuan have pao cai jars at home.

 In industrial production, Sichuan pao cai is classified into three categories: fermented pickles, instant pickles, and other pickles.
 Fermented pickles are firstly soaked in salted water for fermentation and then add bittern or solution in it.
 The solid materials are less than 50% and will not separate from the liquid.
 Instant pickles will also be soaked in salted water in the first place.
 Then they are reshaped, desalted, dressed, packaged, and sterilized on the assembly line.
-The other pickles will choose many other materials like mushrooms, legumes, seaweed besides the traditional ingredients.
+Other pickles utilize many other vegetable such as mushrooms, legumes, and seaweed besides the traditional ingredients.